CLICK HERE TO DOWNLOAD THE COURSE DETAILS => Cinematography Course Details

 - Shot sizes, angles, and movements are the heart of an exceptional camerawork, which, combined with a lighting crafted to enhance emotions, form the essence of cinematography.

 Cinematography ranks among one of the most complex and challenging facets of filmmaking, when everything gets hectic.

-Not only does the cinematographer has the biggest crew on set, but also has to be in continuous communication with the director in order to make sure that they are all on the same page in regards to how the film will look.
+Not only does the cinematographer has the biggest crew on set, but also has to be in continuous communication with the director in order to make sure that they are all on the same page on to how the film will look.

 Participants will receive certificates at the end of this course.
 After you pass out of this course, from Tent Cinema, we will give opportunity to assist in Camera section in the short movies that we make.